 What is Firefox Lockbox?

 Firefox Lockbox is an experimental product from Mozilla, the makers of Firefox.
-It’s an app for iPhone (and coming soon for Android) that gives you access to passwords you’ve saved to Firefox.
+It’s an app for iPhone (sign up to be notified when the Android app is available) that gives you access to passwords you’ve saved to Firefox.

 How do I get my saved logins into Firefox Lockbox?